Willy Brandt School of Public Policy: Name

-Willy Brandt was chosen as name giver for various reasons that connect to the city of Erfurt, his style of making politics and the focus of his politics.
+Willy Brandt was chosen as the name giver for various reasons that connect to the city of Erfurt, his style of making politics, and the focus of his politics.
 In 1970, Brandt visited Erfurt for the first German-German summit meeting and was enthusiastically cheered on by the local crowd.
-His contributions to the east–west and north–south dialogues have helped improve mutual understanding, and his modern, reform-oriented style serves as role model for the students.
+His contributions to the east–west and north–south dialogues have helped improve mutual understanding, and his modern, reform-oriented style serves as a role model for the students.

 Academic program

 The Master of Public Policy (MPP) is an interdisciplinary, practice-orientated, two-year full-time program, conducted entirely in English.
 The program is intended for students from Germany and abroad, pursuing a future career dealing professionally with problems of modern governance in an executive, leading position.
-Possible work areas are in the public sector, international organizations, NGOs, politics and commercial enterprises.
-The MPP can be pursued immediately after the completion of a bachelor's degree, or on the basis of several years of professional experience.
+Possible areas of work are the public sector, international organizations, NGOs, politics and commercial enterprises.
+Since the MPP is a professional degree, applicants need to have prior work experience in a relevant field.

-Drawn from political science, economics, sociology, public administration and law, the MPP curriculum aims to equip students with tools and methods of policy analysis, development and implementation.
-Internships, project groups, practical training courses, and case studies add practical aspects to the program.
+Drawn from political science, economics, sociology, public administration, and law, the MPP curriculum aims to equip students with tools and methods of policy analysis, development and implementation.
+Internships, capstones, professional skills and practical training courses, and case studies add practical aspects to the program.
 Furthermore, students can choose to specialize in two of the following areas: